-China, Russia, Malaysia and South Africa also scored badly, appearing in the “severe” category for the complexity of debt collections.
-The difficulties in these diverse nations stem from the same three areas: payment terms, court practices and insolvency regulations.
+China, Russia, Malaysia, and South Africa also scored badly, appearing in the “severe” category for the complexity of debt collections.
+The difficulties in these diverse nations stem from the same three areas: payment terms, court practices, and insolvency regulations.

 What hope do collections teams have of settling delinquent debts in these challenging cultures?

 This is where technology – specifically self-service tools – prove invaluable.
 Modern collections technology targets specific customer segments to propose different settlement options.
-Collections are done in this way cater to the online habits of modern consumers.
+Collections are done in this way to cater to the online habits of modern consumers.

 Debtors want to settle their debts quickly and satisfactorily and could simply be unaware of their options.
 The question for banks isn’t how to make customers pay: it’s how to make it easier for them to do so.
 Self-service is the answer.

 A discrete text message or email can direct delinquents to a self-service portal where they can view how much they owe or explain their difficulties.
-This approach spares team resources while offering personalised 24/7 customer service.
+This approach spares team resources while offering personalized 24/7 customer service.